 The worst-case scenario for this is dysphagia.
 This is a medical term given to a cat that has difficulty swallowing.
 It can occur in the mouth, the pharynx, or at the far end of the pharynx entering the esophagus.

 Dysphagia has many causes, including dental disease, tongue paralysis, or an inability to open the mouth.
-Affected cats will eat with their heads tilted to one side and will repeatedly attempt to swallow to keep the food down.
+Affected cats will eat with their heads tilted to one side and repeatedly attempt to swallow to keep the food down.
 Gagging will follow.
-This is also when snorting will occur as the cat either tries to stop itself from being sick or keep the food down.
+This is when snorting will occur as the cat tries to stop itself from being sick or keep the food down.

 In most cases, if a cat snorts while eating, it has a blocked or congested nose and finds it difficult to breathe.
 Cat flu or respiratory illness is commonly to blame and will need monitoring in case the condition worsens.